FRANCE

 Cartor Security Printing

 S.A., L'Aigle and Paris.
 Founded: 1974.
-First

-stamp(s) traced by compiler: [when?].
-Main
+stamp(s) traced by compiler:1975.
+The 15th

 printing process(es): Litho, embossing,

-gravure, holograms, thermography
+gravure, holograms, thermography, aromatic

-Monsieur Pierre Garrau and
+Formed in 1974 by Monsieur Pierre Garrau and

 his partners Monsiuer Jean-Claude and Alain